AbdulHadi-Programmer/AbdulHadi-Programmer/README.md

 <!-- -🌱 I’m currently learning **Streamlit**  -->

-- 👯 I’m looking to collaborate on **Some Advanced Python Cli Project**
+- 👯 I’m looking to collaborate on **Some Advanced Python Django Projects**

 - 🤝 I’m looking for help with **with some Python Projects**